jacoscaz/treesandrobots.github.io/_posts/2018-03-04-imac-g5-new-life.md

 ---
 title: Trying to breathe new life into an iMac G5
+description: A failed attempt at fighting the irritating obsolescence of a wonderful iMac G5
 ---

 I've been asked to keep some stuff for a friend who's moving into a new house,